DeNepo/study-lenses/options/--help/user-guide.md

-Add the `--help` option anywhere in your URL parameters and this help page will be sent.
+Add the `-help` option anywhere in your URL parameters and this help page will be sent.